BayKanguru/p_fed/readme.md

 ## Things you can help with

-1. I couldn't quite figure out how to store the salt for passwords.
-Currently it's a set string of bytes located in p_fed.py.
-2. The printed text for verbosity levels doesn't feel quite right.
+1. The printed text for verbosity levels doesn't feel quite right.
-3. Probably many more, if you find anything tell me about it.
+2. Probably many more, if you find anything tell me about it.
 And if you can, try fixing it yourself then make a pull request.